sriram6791/sriram6791/README.md

 # 👋 Hello, I'm Sriram! 👨‍💻

 Welcome to my GitHub profile!
-I'm a passionate **Computer Science** student at **IIITDM Kancheepuram** majoring in **Artificial Intelligence**. 🚀 I'm driven by the limitless possibilities of AI and love exploring its horizons. 🌌
+I'm a **Computer Science** student at **IIITDM Kancheepuram** majoring in **Artificial Intelligence**. 🚀 I'm driven by the limitless possibilities of AI and love exploring its horizons. 🌌

 ---